Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 Most small to medium brands want to sell their product in packaging that doesn’t damage the environment.

 That’s why every single cardboard product in our range is made from a minimum of 80% recycled cardboard.
-This means that when you order custom packaging from us, you’re getting a material that was a school book, cereal box or a bank statement in another life.
+This means that when you order custom packaging from us, you’re getting a material that was a book, cereal box or a bank statement in another life.

-If you’re looking to get started with sustainably-made packaging, check out Packhelp’s range of customised packaging options, or contact us so we can help create your unique packaging idea.
+If you’re looking to get started with sustainably made packaging, check out Packhelp’s range of customised packaging options, or contact us so we can help create your unique packaging idea.

 Conclusion

 In this article, you saw the current state of environmentally friendly packaging and how your small brand can start using it.
-You can now see how a brand can use sustainable packaging to build a better relationship with eco-minded customers.
+You can now see how a brand can use eco-conscious packaging to build a better relationship with eco-minded customers.